Serious Commitment

 L5 L4

-Participation involves activity with others into an uncertain future and should warn that exposure to risks is likely.
-Similarly, awareness of exposure to risks is a warning when embracing participation.
+Participation involves continuing activity with others into an uncertain future and this unknown element will signify exposure to risks is likely.
+Awareness of exposure to risks similarly warns about embracing participation.

 L5S L4B is provisionally labeled Warning